 All of Jane's children were with her except her son Thomas who was staying with Jane's parents (Appendix K).
 Also living with the family at the time was Jane's brother, Henry Jones who was unmarried at 30 and gives his occupation as 'farmers son'.

-￼In 1861, Jane was still living at Appleridge, Berkeley with her three daughters, 20 year old Mary Jane, 19 year old Susanna and 12 year old Ashfield, but her sons appear to have moved away.
+In 1861, Jane was still living at Appleridge, Berkeley with her three daughters, 20 year old Mary Jane, 19 year old Susanna and 12 year old Ashfield, but none of her sons are listed.
 Jane, now aged 49, is farming 130 acres employing 1 man and 1 boy.
 One of Jane's farm employees 20 year old Henry Bull, carter is living with them as is general servant, 14 year old Mary Ann Thore.
 Whilst I have found no trace of Jane's son's William or Sydney in 1861, Thomas and John Jones Ponting were working as drapers in London (Chapter 6 and Chapter 9).

 By 1871 Jane had followed her sons to London.
 The census shows that most of the family were living at 123 Westbourne Grove, Kensington, the address of Thomas's drapers shop.
 The entry includes